 “Adopting the right attitude can convert a negative stress into a positive one.”
+Hans Selye –

 As schools and colleges seem to love using standardized tests, more and more students are feeling the stress.
 The surge of under 18s being prescribed medication for anxiety is unfortunately on the increase!
 This stress does not stop at college school… independent language learners can stress about not speaking as fluently as they want to OR may even have to take tests to prove a level of language efficiency for employees.

-Now if you were an elastic band you could stretch…BUT… what happens to an elastic band that is stretched too far?
+Now if you were an elastic band, you could stretch…BUT… what happens to an elastic band that is stretched too far?
 It breaks!

-Studies have also shown that students suffering from stress and anxiety have decreased cognitive functioning, such as a reduced memory capacity and problems with processing information.
+Studies have also shown that students suffering from stress and anxiety have decreased cognitive functioning, such as reduced memory capacity and problems with processing information.

 Three different brain regions are responsible for the way someone processes stress in the form of fear…

-1).
-The prefrontal cortex.
-This area is believed to play a part in the interpretation of sensory stimuli and also has a part in emotional regulation and cognitive functioning.
+Prefrontal cortex area is believed to play a part in the interpretation of sensory stimuli and also has a part in emotional regulation and cognitive functioning.
 As a consequence, it is seen as the area of the brain where danger is first assessed!

-2).
 This danger then translates as fear within the brain.
 Fear is processed in the amygdala, which resides in a “primitive” (sometimes known as reptilian) area of our brain more formally known as the limbic system (that includes the hippocampus that hosts our memories).

 Finally, the hypothalamus is an area at the base of the brain.
 It sends signals from the prefrontal cortex and amygdala and coordinates the release of hormones.
 These drive your motor responses to the perceived threats.
 If the stress levels are high the body releases cortisol and, in so doing, it is preparing the body to defend itself from harm.
 It was great in our caveman days when we had a saber-tooth tiger to fight off – but a reaction to a test or our goal setting!
 We can’t spear our exam papers.